radar/ryanbigg.com/_posts/2015-07-08-deploying-a-rails-application-on-ubuntu-passenger-edition.markdown

 2. If it dies, you will need to restart it manually.
 3. It will crash under heavy load because the web server it uses (WEBrick) has not been designed for production use.

-So instead, we'll be using Apache and Passenger.
+So instead, we'll be using nginx and Passenger.

 Before we can run our Ruby on Rails application on the server, we'll need to install Ruby.